pubnub/objective-c/iOS/README.md

                                           secretKey:(NSString *)secretKey
                                           cipherKey:(NSString *)cipherKey;  // To initialize with encryption, use cipherKey

+***NOTE:  When encryption is enabled, and non-encrypted messages will be passed through as the string "DECRYPTION_ERROR".**

 3. Update the configuration instance using this next set of parameters:

     1. Timeout after which the library will report any ***non-subscription-related*** request (here now, leave, message history, message post, time token) or execution failure.